Complete rules

 The Battle for Identity (from the First Conquest to the Second Conquest);

-The Battle for Victory (from the Second Conquest to the Conclusion);
+The Final Battle (from the Second Conquest to the Conclusion);

 1.3.2 The Battle for Ascendancy